Q: Who can check out Cleveland Law Library eBooks?|

 A: A member can have 5 holds at 1 time.

 Q: Can a member cancel a Hold?

 A: Yes.
-To do so, a member should sign into the Digital Library with his or her Law Library card number, click the Holds link, and click a title’s “Remove” link to remove it from the Waiting List.
+To do so, a member should sign into the Digital Library with his or her Law Library card number and PIN, click the Holds link, and click a title’s “Remove” link to remove it from the Waiting List.